Pratik-Khose/VCT-Hackathon-Esports-Manager-Challenge/README.md

 - **Team Synergy Analysis:**
     - The assistant evaluates potential team lineups, analyzes past team performance metrics, and gives insights on how well players perform together.

-- **Query Capabilities:**

-    - The assistant can handle complex, multi-part queries like.
-It processes the requests and responds with detailed, actionable insights.

 ## **Challenges & Learning:**

 - **Fine-tuning LLM for Domain Specificity:**

     - One of the key challenges was fine-tuning the model to understand VALORANT-specific terms, player roles, and game mechanics.
 We overcame this by carefully selecting relevant datasets and performing multiple iterations of training.

 - **Data Retrieval:**

     - Ensuring that the model retrieves trained data from esports sources required building a dynamic data pipeline integrated with APIs and databases that provide up-to-date player stats.
-- **Scalability:**
-    - Using Amazon Bedrock ensured that the solution could scale to accommodate high traffic loads and deliver low-latency responses, a crucial feature for a real-time esports assistant.

 ## Conclusion:
 ValorScout is a highly specialized AI assistant designed to automate and enhance the esports recruitment process.
 By leveraging cutting-edge technology like Amazon Bedrock, LLMs, and Streamlit, we have created a powerful, user-friendly tool that delivers insightful recommendations on player roles, team compositions, and player synergy.
 It streamlines the decision-making process for esports managers, allowing them to focus on strategy and talent, while the AI handles data retrieval, analysis, and optimization.